Nanssss/ir-pc/README.md

-## 🎯 Step 3: Execute actions on the PC according to the commands received
+## 🎯 Step 3: Execute actions on the PC according to the commands received on the serial port

 This is the final step!
 Here, we use a Python script that receive commands from the serial port and execute actions on the PC using [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) library.